 Consider this: cholesterol is produced in your body naturally, and has a beneficial role to play in maintaining your continued good health.
-In fact, think of cholesterol a nutrient rather than a dangerous, toxic substance that must be minimized at all costs.
+In fact, think of cholesterol as a nutrient rather than a dangerous, toxic substance that must be minimized at all costs.

 Also, lower levels of essential hormones and vitamin D can be a symptom of low cholesterol, and depression and brain fog can also result.
-This is due cholesterol’s protection of brain cells.
+This is due to cholesterol’s protection of brain cells.